elifesciences/elife-continuum-documentation/file_naming_spec.md

 #### How do we update a revision number?

 It is up to the content processor to handle revisions, and to send us the correctly named new revision.
-Revision numbers do not affect the publishing platform as the bot will have removed them beforehand.
+Revision numbers do not affect the publishing platform, so effectivly they can be ignored. **We do not need to track revision numbers in the publishing dashboard**.
-TO DISCUSS WITH IAN

 #### How do we bootstrap a new instance of the site that respects all previous versioned published articles?